JaymzGit/JaymzGit/README.md

 > Build AI-driven systems that actually *do something meaningful*

-I don’t just want to use AI.
-I want to understand it well enough to bend it.

 Fun Facts:
 - I've participated in WorldSkills Malaysia 2023 for Web Design Technologies
 - Represented my varsity at PolySkills 2022 and got silver 🥈